 Welcome!
 I am a Ph.D. student in political science at the University of Washington and a graduate fellow at the Center for American Politics and Public Policy.
 In December 2012 I defended my master’s essay, Presidents Profiting From Disasters: Evidence of Presidential Distributive Politics.
 This paper was recently published as a Contemporary Presidency Feature in Presidential Studies Quarterly.

-My current research focuses on big data approaches to studying legislative politics and the policy process.
+My current research focuses on big data approaches to studying legislative politics and the policy process, focusing specifically on gaining a better understanding of the state lawmaking process.

 Nicholas R. Stramp